 The University of Oregon evaluates International Baccalaureate scores in much the same way it evaluates AP scores.
 Students must indicate that they want their official IB scores sent to the UO.

 For a list of currently approved exams and score minimums, please use our TES® Public View.
 To search for IB examinations, look under the institution International Baccalaureate (IB).
 Posted scores are effective Fall 2021 through Summer 2022.
 IB scores submitted prior to the posting of the next academic-year table will have the UO equivalencies updated to match the new academic-year table once posted.

 The College-Level Examination Program (CLEP) is a nationwide testing program which makes it possible for students to earn college credit by taking exams.

 Subject Examinations are open to all students.
 The academic departments that have authorized the use of these examinations also determine the scores necessary to receive college credit.
 CLEP credits count toward graduation but do not count as residence credits at the UO.
 The University of Oregon does not award credit to the General Examinations.

 For a list of currently approved exams and score minimums, please use our TES® Public View.
 To search for CLEP examinations, look under the institution The College Board AP/CLEP.

 Military Credit Evaluation

-The University of Oregon generally grants credit for Military Educational Experiences as recommended by the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services, and in accordance with university and state system policies regarding transfer credits.
+The University of Oregon generally accepts transferable course work for Military Educational Experiences as recommended by the American Council on Education (ACE) Military Guide and in accordance with university and state system policies regarding transfer credits.
 Transfer credits are not awarded for: Basic Training, MOS or DANTES.

 Credit by Examination